dell/OpenManage-Enterprise/docs/API.md

 Script to get the device inventory details

 #### Description
-This script exercises the OME REST API to get detailed inventory for a device given ID/Name/Service Tag and Inventory type (os,cpus,disks,memory,controllers) of the device Note that the credentials entered are not stored to disk.
+This script uses the OME REST API to get detailed inventory for a device given ID/Name/Service Tag and Inventory type (os,cpus,disks,memory,controllers) of the device Note that the credentials entered are not stored to disk.